Once upon a time…

 ― Gregory David Roberts

-I love who I am.
-I am charismatic, confident, and honest.
-I radiate confidence, courage, and happiness.
-I feel loved and cherished and I am worthy of love.
+Love is the most powerful force in the universe.
+Nature’s love balances me and heals every single cell.
+Everywhere I look, I see love in action.
+I love and accept myself exactly as I am right now.
+I radiate confidence, courage, gentleness, and happiness.
+I wake each day feeling loved and cherished and I am worthy of love.
 I am loved and respected for who I am.
 I am awash with unconditional love.
 I am passionate, powerful, and full of affection.
 I am proud of myself.
 I have everything I need to be happy.
-I am irresistible and magnetic to people around me.
+I am irresistible and magnetic to people around me and I have excellent healthy boundaries.
 I am worthy of love and affection.
-I deserve to receive lots of love and have long-lasting relationships.
+I deserve to receive lots of love and have deep, long-lasting connections.
 I attract love in abundance.
 My heart is always open to unconditional love.
 I am ready to give and receive love.
 I radiate love and this warmth envelops everyone around me.
-I feel totally blessed to have a wonderful, fun-loving, and caring partner.
-My relationships are based on trust and friendship.
+I feel totally blessed to have wonderful, fun-loving, and caring connections.
+My relationships are based on honesty, respect, and friendship.
 I am loved by those who know me.
 My life is overflowing with love.
+Pure Love keeps me present, sovereign and free.

 “We don’t fall in love with people because they’re good people.
 We fall in love with people whose darkness we recognise.
 You can fall in love with a person for all of the right reasons, but that kind of love can still fall apart.
 But when you fall in love with a person because your monsters have found a home in them– that’s the kind of love that owns your skin and bones.
 Love, I am convinced, is found in the darkness.
 It is the candle in the night.”